-What You Need to Know About New Zealand City Buses
+What You Need to Know About Public Transport and New Zealand City Buses

 For budget-conscious or environment-conscious travellers making their way around New Zealand, making use of New Zealand’s bus routes are a great way to get around.
 After reading our Travel by Bus in New Zealand: The Ultimate Guide and seeing the ways of getting around New Zealand by bus, you’ll want to know how to get around New Zealand’s cities by bus.
-New Zealand’s cities and largest towns have bus services to help you get around the city centre and suburbs.
-So find out how to catch a city bus in New Zealand, as well as how to pay for a city bus, in this guide!
+New Zealand’s cities and largest towns have public transport in the form of bus services to help you get around the city centre and suburbs.
+Find out how to catch a city bus in New Zealand, as well as how to pay for a city bus, in this New Zealand public transport guide!

 How to Get a City Bus in New Zealand